-Using a credit card that offers a 0% interest rate instead of a personal loan may look like a good idea.
+Using a credit card that offers a 0% interest rate instead of loan may look like a good idea.
 In some instances, it can be.
 However, you need to be strictly disciplined about clearing the balance before the 0% interest period runs out.

 Most credit card companies will charge much higher than average interest rates when the 0% period has expired.